cdeveloper123/nuxt-test/README.md

 **Reasoning:**
 - Profile data is public and SEO-important → Server-side rendered
-- User email is private and user-specific → Client-side only
+- User email is private and dynamic → Client-side only
 - `<ClientOnly>` prevents hydration mismatches

 ### 2. Data Fetching Strategy